schen35/class_portal_Pre-alpha/README.md

 Class Portal
 ================

-This application is a course project for CSC 517 2016 Spring
+This application is a course project for CSC 517 2016 Spring.
+Database for this project is using PostgreSQL, if you want to run the project locally, please install in before hand.
+Installation guide can be found here: https://wiki.postgresql.org/wiki/Detailed_installation_guides

 -----------
 For testing there're built in accounts that you can use.